luizfelipeairesoares/nyt/README.md

  - The `ViewController` classes manages the data that is shown in the view and communicates with the `Services` classes. `ViewControllers` also conforms to `Protocols` created for them.
 The idea is to inject the dependencies that the class will need.
 Also it helps when developing the unit tests.
  - I used the ViewCode approach, so there aren't storyboard files.
 Except for the `LaunchScreen.storyboard`.
  - There's also a simple `Coordinator` that creates the `TabBarController` component.
+ - I created an `Environment` class that gets the API Server and API Key from the project's file, that are under `Build Settings > User-Defined`.
+This approach is helpful when there's Staging and Production environments and we can easily change the environment just changing the scheme.
  - `Code coverage` is at **86%** the last time I tested.

 ## Running the project